Quick guide to the use of personal pronouns in academic workDate published August 19, 2014 by Date updated: March 27, 2017

 - When inserting or changing a personal pronoun to try to clarify a sentence, consider whether you can be sure which pronoun is needed.
 In the sentence “tests were done to ascertain x,”for example, it may be unclear whether the author is referring to her own work or to the work of other researchers—i.e. the revision may require “Researchers have tested for x” or “We have tested for x.”

 - When implementing revisions or adding pronouns, consider the difference between “I”and “we.”
-If a study is collaboratively written it may not be appropriate to use “I” (parts of a thesis from a collaborative discipline may be taken from published articles that the author has co-written with other authors).
+If a study is collaboratively written it may not be appropriate to use “I” (parts of a dissertation from a collaborative discipline may be taken from published articles that the author has co-written with other authors).

 - Finally, and probably most importantly, pay attention to the author’s tendencies.
 Personal pronoun use is controversial at least partly because its use in a given paper depends on that author’s writing style, and consequently the writing styles of her mentors.
-Some thesis supervisors in the hard fields, for example, will be traditionalists about personal pronoun use, and such supervisors may object to their use regardless of whether personal pronouns are accepted more widely in the field.
+Some dissertation supervisors in the hard fields, for example, will be traditionalists about personal pronoun use, and such supervisors may object to their use regardless of whether personal pronouns are accepted more widely in the field.
 Use the above guidelines and list of personal pronoun uses to help direct revisions, but if an author uses no personal pronouns what-so-ever, it is almost always a conscious decision.
 The author’s stylistic preferences should be maintained in these cases.

 Harwood, Nigel. “(In)appropriate Personal Pronoun Use in Political Science: A Qualitative Study and a Proposed Heuristic for Future Research.”
 Written Communication 23 (2006): 242-50.
 Print.